SGT ERIC EDMUNDSON

 Eric’s injuries sustained from the blast were shrapnel wounds to his abdomen (which required the removal of his spleen), and right leg, and fracture of the T4, T5 vertebrae.
 While awaiting transport to Germany, Eric went into cardiac arrest and was able to be revived.
 Because of the time taken to revive Eric, he sustained an anoxic brain injury.
 Due to the anoxic brain injury, he originally could not walk, talk, eat or drink.
 He was able to regain his ability to do some of these things with medical technology, therapy and time.

-Homes For Our Troops built Eric an accessible home in New Bern, N.C., in 2007.
+Homes For Our Troops built Eric a specially adapted custom home in New Bern, N.C., in 2007.
 Eric and his wife Stephanie now have two children, Gracie and Hunter.
-Since moving into his specially adapted home, he has made significant progress in his recovery and takes boxing and Martial Arts classes.
+Since moving into his specially adapted custom home, he has made significant progress in his recovery and takes boxing and Martial Arts classes.